SrBrahma/react-native-payment-icons/README.md

 # react-native-payment-icons

-There wasn't a package for displaying credit cards and other payment icons in React Native. **Wasn't!**
+There wasn't a package for displaying credit cards and other payment methods icons in React Native. **Wasn't!**

 We use SVGs that were transormed into React Native JSX, so there isn't a loading time to show them up.